 Rewards are a great way to help teach children.
-All children benefit from positive reinforcements.
+Children really benefit from positive reinforcements.
 It is important that any therapy, teaching method or activities you choose to use with your child are positive and not harmful.

 In order to make sure your child feels rewarded you need to know what your child wants.
 Every child will have different preferences- it can be anything from food to things like tickles.
 This can be hard to determine with some young children.
 So the first step is to understand what motivates your child.